ebezault/gobo-vscode/doc/compile_and_run_in_debug_console.md

 ### Compilation Options

-Compilation options can be specified using `compilationOptions`.
+Use `compilationOptions` to pass flags to the compiler.
 For example:

 ```json
 "compilationOptions": ["--finalize"]
 ```

-can be used to compile an optimized executable, ready for release.
-The complete list of compilation options can be found in the *Gobo Eiffel Compiler* documentation [here](https://www.gobosoft.com/eiffel/gobo/tool/gec/doc/usage.html).
+compiles an optimized executable for release.
+See the full list of options in the [Gobo Eiffel Compiler documentation](https://www.gobosoft.com/eiffel/gobo/tool/gec/doc/usage.html).

 ### Build Directory

-By default, the compiled executable file as well as intermediary file will be generated in the folder containing the ECF file.
-The name of the executable file is inferred from the ECF description.
-Intermediate files will be found in a subfolder `.gobo`.
-These compilation artifacts can generated in another folder of your choice by telling the *Gobo Eiffel Compiler* to run in this folder:
+By default, executables and intermediate files are generated in the same folder as the ECF file.
+The executable name is inferred from the ECF description.
+Intermediate files go into a `.gobo` subfolder.
+To change the output location:

 ```json
 "buildDir": "path/to/my/build/folder"
 ```

-Note that this pathname can contain environment variables of the form `$VAR` or `${VAR}`.
+Supports environment variables of the form `$VAR` or `${VAR}`.

 ### Arguments

-When running the compiled executable, it is possible to pass command-line arguments:
+Pass command-line arguments to the compiled executable:

 ```json
 "args": ["arg1", "arg2"]